 Another good place to look for links is from businesses that are in your industry but not direct competitors.

 For example, this could be from suppliers like lumber companies or complimentary services like pool installers or landscapers.
-Home decorators and designers would be a great link source because people are looking to spend money on fixing up their home or adding some sort of luxury items to it.
+Home decorators and designers would be a great link source because their audiences are people looking to spend money on fixing up their home or adding amenities to it.
 The possibilities are endless.

 Citations can include links but they primarily include “NAP” information about your business:

 - Phone Number